Getting Ready for Guests

 The holidays with family tend to be fairly laid back.
 Fuss enough so you can relax with them and not worry about if the bathrooms are scrubbed, but not so much that you’re stressed out.
 This year has been a doozy anyway!
 Now is probably a good time to hire help with the cleaning.
 (Call early to get your ideal spot!
 We fill up quickly this time of year!)
 While they clean you can get ready for your guests by:

-- Cleaning out and make room in the fridge.
+- Cleaning out and making room in the fridge.

 - Organizing the pantry and food cabinets